DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2020-05-26-false_positive_rate.md

   in binary classification, its calculation, interpretation, and the contexts in which it plays a crucial role.
 tags:
+- Model Evaluation
+- Binary Classification
 - False Positive Rate
-- Binary Classification
 - Machine Learning Metrics
-- Model Evaluation
+- r
 title: Analysis of the False Positive Rate (FPR) in Machine Learning
 ---